HybridiSpeksi/hs-2024/README.md

 ## SongBook

+The are some python scripts for updating the songbook in /songBook.
 Songs and lyrics from the wordpress backend won't automatically update to the frontend.
-The python script createLyricsJson can be used to rebuild the database file for lyrics.
-Ask around or use google if needed.